Unless you’ve been living under a rock, you’re likely to feel stress and anxiety about the current political environment.

 Don’t Lose Hope

 Obviously, we’re living in stressful times.
 But we can focus on the positive and keep ourselves in a positive environment.
 We can practice gratitude and fight negative thinking.
 We can use distraction to help us re-focus, concentrate on reality, and be mindful as we go through our day.
-And, we can take care of our physical and mental health.
+And, we can take care of our physical and mental health using resources such as anxiety therapy.

 Yes, we actually can stay optimistic and involved, even in the current political environment.
 Don’t lose hope.
 It just takes determination.